 Die castings are among the highest volume, mass-produced items manufactured by the metalworking industry, and they can be found in thousands of consumer, commercial, and industrial products.
 Die cast parts are important components of products ranging from automobiles to toys.
 Parts can be as simple as a sink faucet or as complex as a connector housing.

-The die casting process has evolved from the original low-pressure injection method to techniques including high-pressure casting- at forces exceeding 4500 pounds per square inch- squeeze casting and semi-solid die casting.
+The die casting process (video below) has evolved from the original low-pressure injection method to techniques including high-pressure casting- at forces exceeding 4500 pounds per square inch- squeeze casting and semi-solid die casting.
 These modern processes are capable of producing high integrity, near net-shape castings with excellent surface finishes.